 You’re enabling fair labor practices.

 When you buy a product made abroad, you can never really be sure about the labor practices implemented in the factory where it came from.
 Some foreign manufacturers do not pay the appropriate compensation to their workers, while others even hire child laborers.
 Seriously horrible.
-In contrast, American companies must comply with fair labor practices mandated by the government under labor laws.
+In contrast, American companies must comply with fair labor standards and child labor laws mandated by the government under labor laws.
 This means that the workers are paid minimum wage and are granted compulsory breaks and rest days.

 You’re supporting high safety standards for workers.